joy7652/uk-property-intelligence-platform/docs/DESIGN.md

 ### On adopting future-current tooling

 Most Databricks tutorials and courses — including the most widely-followed video courses on the platform — still teach DBFS mounts and hive_metastore as the default access pattern.
 These have been deprecated for over a year and Databricks has confirmed that all new Azure workspaces will be Unity Catalog-only from 30 September 2026.
-Building on UC from day 1 of Phase 2 trades a one-time complexity cost (metastore configuration, access connector, storage credentials, external locations) for an architecture that will remain current rather than be superseded shortly after delivery.
+Building on UC from day 1 of Phase 2 trades a one-time complexity cost (metastore configuration, access connector, storage credentials, external locations, volumes) for an architecture that will remain current rather than be superseded shortly after delivery.
 The same logic applied to the choice of Access Connector over service principals: the older pattern still works but the newer one is the documented direction of travel and avoids a future migration.

 ### On least-privilege identity